hrittik444/financial-algorithms-trading-python/README.md

-# Quantitative Finance and Algorithmic Trading using Python
+# 🐍Quantitative Finance and Algorithmic Trading using Python
 <p><em>Work In Progress...</em></p>

-### 🐍Files:
+### Some Programs to demonstrate Quantitative Finance and Algorithmic Trading using Python

+#### FILES:
 <ul>
   <li>
     0-1-portfolio-allocation-sharpe-ratio.py